 Where to stay in Santa Fe when traveling with kids

-For more details on where we went and what we saw on our San Antonio to Santa Fe trip, you can search social media for #SA2SF and check out my trip’s landing page, which I am still adding to as I get caught up from that whirlwind of a trip.
-There you’ll find the things we did in Santa Fe as well as the other content I’ve published about the trip to date.
-My hashtag use has been hit or miss, I’m sorry to say but I did share a lot of pictures on Instagram while we were traveling.
+For more details on where we went and what we saw on our San Antonio to Santa Fe trip, you can check out my trip's landing page.
+There you'll find the things we did in Santa Fe as well as the other content I've published about the trip.
+To see more info on Santa Fe specifically, check out this post.

 I’ve always perceived Santa Fe as a very “grownup” town.
 I dreamed often of going on a girls weekend there (which I still want to do) or a romantic get-a-way (I could go for that, too.)
 There are lots of spas and places to eat, drink and shop and there’s just something about the beauty of the desert that pulls me in and calls me back.
 But, Santa Fe is a great place to go with kids as well, which surprised me a little bit.